MRINALPRAKASHFSD/MINI_PROJECT_PARADIGM_SHIFT/backend/Ishaanparashar.md

 Ultimately, the backend team becomes a development bottleneck, caught between two frontend teams with conflicting deadlines and data requirements.
-To mitigate this, many teams adopt the Backend-for-Frontend (BFF) pattern, creating
+To mitigate this, many teams adopt the Backend-for-Frontend (BFF) pattern, creating specialized thin layers for each platform to decouple their evolution.